Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 Want 10-20 new clients for your Medispa, restaurant, or hair salon this week?

 Don’t confuse motion and progress.
-A rocking horse keeps moving but does not make any progress” Alfred Armand Montapert
+A rocking horse moves brilliantly but does not make any progress” – Alfred Armand Montapert

-Progress is running Win-Win competitions .
-Progress is getting email subscribers, Messenger subscribers, and phone numbers.
+Progress is running Win-Win competitions.
+Progress is getting email and Messenger subscribers, and phone numbers.

-Facebook-competition-motion-not-progress Progress is using a killer email marketing follow-up system to follow-up with people.
-Progress is getting 10-20 new clients next week.
+Progress is using an effective email marketing follow-up system to uhm, well, follow up with people.
+Advancement is getting 10-20 new clients next week.

-However, ‘like, comment, share ‘n tag‘ competitions are motion.
+However, ‘like, comment, share ‘n tag‘ Facebook competitions are motion and the fasted way to get banned!

-There are 100s of different ways to run competition and contests, quizzes and survey.
+There are 100s of different ways to run competitions and contests, quizzes and surveys.
 100s that make progress.
-And many that do motion.
-Don’t do motion.
+Many ways are motion.
+Don’t do the motion.
 Do progress!

-Don’t worry, this is Urban Renström, there is always science and research involved in everything I talk about.
+Don’t worry, I am Urban Renström, there is always science and research involved in everything I say, teach, and demonstrate.

-Build your business better: quizzes, competitions, and surveys are excellent top of funnel tactics to get clients.
+Facebook Competitions Ideas: Build your business better: quizzes, competitions, and surveys are excellent top-of-funnel tactics to get clients.
 Bake them into your marketing strategy and not as an afterthought. #JustSaying

 WTF!
-“I got Banned” and the Wrong Way to Run Competitions
+“I got Banned” The Wrong Way to Run Facebook Competitions

 Nothing is more expensive than a missed opportunity” — H. Hackson Brown, JR.

-Is that you shouting “EVERYONE ELSE DOES IT” so it must be okay and they work – see all the likes, comments and shares!
+Is that you shouting “EVERYONE ELSE DOES IT” so it must be okay and they work – see all the likes, comments and shares they get!

 ‘Like, comment, share ‘n tag‘ competitions are against Facebook TOS.
-Meaning when you are caught your page get unpublished.
+Meaning when you are caught your page gets unpublished.

-Now – ‘It works’ is based on what?
+‘It works’ is based on what?
 The number of likes, comments, tags, and shares?
-Yeah ask your employees if they’ll take their salary in likes, comments, and shares?
-No, they probably won’t.
+Yeah, ask your employees if they will take their salary in likes, comments, and shares.

 So, why is your Facebook feed littered with these ‘like, comment, share ‘n tag‘ competitions?

-You’re seeing them because brands are lazy, probably a bit of ignorance, brands also have a ‘hope’ the contest will go ‘viral’ (what ever that means).
+You’re seeing them because brands are lazy and ignorant.
+Brands also have a ‘hope’ the contest will go ‘viral’ (whatever that means).

 Don’t run ‘like, comment, share ‘n tag‘ Facebook competitions, just don’t!